tehniel/tehniel/README.md

 # 💫 About Me:
-🔭 I’m currently working as an IOS devloper intern for Truist
+🔭 I’m currently working as an IOS developer intern for Truist

 👀 I’m looking for Fall 2023 Internships